 Plan to stay for lunch or dinner, or spend the night in one of their luxury suites, where you can even arrange to indulge in a beer spa — soaking in a gorgeous wooden tub filled with Glokner beer and fragrant aromatics while sipping on your own.
 Svachovka is peaceful and idyllic, a unique rural destination that’s full of fun things to do on a day trip from Prague.

 Recommended by: Tereza from Czick on the Road

 All three castles could be visited in one day if you have a car, as they are only about 10 km away from each other.
-Start your day in Mikulov, walk through the marvelous city center up to the castle, which offers great views around.
+Start your day in Mikulov, and walk through the marvelous city center up to the castle, which offers great views around.

 In Lednice castle, you can easily spend the whole afternoon or a whole day as a matter of fact.
-There is an aquarium, tropical greenhouse, 3 castle circuits you can choose from, and grant garden with Minaret tower you can walk to or visit it by boat in the summer months.
+There is an aquarium, tropical greenhouse, three castle circuits you can choose from, and a grant garden with Minaret tower you can walk to or visit it by boat in the summer months.